Akira Toriyama: Dragon Ball and international success (1983–1997)

 While Toriyama was serializing Dragon Ball weekly, he continued to create the occasional one-shot manga.
 In 1986, Mr. Ho was published in the 49th issue of Weekly Shōnen Jump.
 The following year saw publication of Young Master Ken'nosuke, which had a Japanese jidaigeki setting.
 Toriyama published two Weekly Shōnen Jump one-shots in 1988; The Elder and Little Mamejiro.
 Karamaru and the Perfect Day followed in issue #13 of 1989.

 Also during Dragon Ball's serialization, Torishima recruited him to work as character designer for the 1986 role-playing video game Dragon Quest.
 The artist admitted he was pulled into it without even knowing what an RPG was and that it made his already busy schedule even more hectic, but he was happy to have been a part after enjoying the finished game.
-Toriyama has continued to work on every installment in the Dragon Quest series.
-He has also served as the character designer for the Super Famicom RPG Chrono Trigger (1995) and for the fighting games Tobal No. 1 (1996) and Tobal 2 (1997) for the PlayStation.
+Toriyama continued to work on every installment in the Dragon Quest series until his death.
+He also served as the character designer for the Super Famicom RPG Chrono Trigger (1995) and for the fighting games Tobal No. 1 (1996) and Tobal 2 (1997) for the PlayStation.

-The September 23, 1988 festival film Kosuke & Rikimaru: The Dragon of Konpei Island marks the first time Toriyama made substantial contributions to an animation.
+The September 23, 1988, festival film Kosuke & Rikimaru: The Dragon of Konpei Island marked the first time Toriyama made substantial contributions to an animation.
 He came up with the original story idea, co-wrote the screenplay with its director Toyoo Ashida, and designed the characters.
+It was screened at the Jump Anime Carnival, which was held to commemorate the 20th anniversary of Weekly Shōnen Jump.